dchen376/Monitoring-and-Observability-for-Development-and-DevOps/README.md

 - Objectives of Monitoring
 -

-## Monitoring Systems and Techniques
+## II.
+Monitoring Systems and Techniques
 - Implementing Monitoring
 - Monitoring Techniques

-## Methodologies and Tools in Logging
+## III.
+Methodologies and Tools in Logging
 - Logging
 - Logging Implementation
 - Introduction to Mezmo

-## Observability and Concepts
+## IV.
+Observability and Concepts
 - Observability
 - Tracing using Open Telemetry
 -